 Specify a smaller first page in the initial request.
 For example, specify from as 0, size as 25.

 Paginate subsequent pages by updating the from and size properties.
 You can increase the page size in each subsequent request.
 The following table shows an example.

 Page from size 1 0 25 2 25 50 3 75 75 4 150 100

 When searching the message entity, specifying enableTopResults as

 true returns a hybrid list of messages: the first three messages in the response are sorted by relevance; the remaining messages are sorted by date/time.

 Get selected properties

-When searching an entity type, such as message, event, drive, driveItem, list, listItem, site, externalItem, you can include in the fields property specific entity properties to return in the search results.
+When searching an entity type, such as message, event, drive, driveItem, list, listItem, site, externalItem, or person, you can include in the fields property specific entity properties to return in the search results.
 This is similar to using the OData system query option, $select in REST requests.
 The search API does not technically support these query options because the behavior is expressed in the POST body.